floitsch/dart-irc-codelab/codelab.md

 We want to analyze existing documents to farm them for trigrams.
 [Gutenberg](http://gutenberg.org) is a good resource for out-of-copyright work that is perfect for this task.
-I will use
+I used
-[Alice in Wonderland](http://www.gutenberg.org/cache/epub/11/pg11.txt), and [The US constitution](http://www.gutenberg.org/cache/epub/5/pg5.txt) in this code lab.
+[Alice in Wonderland](http://www.gutenberg.org/cache/epub/11/pg11.txt), and [The US constitution](http://www.gutenberg.org/cache/epub/5/pg5.txt) in this code lab, but there are many other interesting documents.

 Download these (or other books) and change your setup so that your program is invoked with these books as arguments.
 You should have an output similar to